HySonLab/LightMed/README.md

 ``pip install -r requirement.txt``

-Test

 ## Example Cases
 ### Melanoma Segmentation from Skin Images (2018)
-1. Download ISIC_2018 datast we processing from https://www.kaggle.com/datasets/haminhhieu/isic-2018-data.
+1. Download ISIC_2018 dataset we processing from https://www.kaggle.com/datasets/haminhhieu/isic-2018-data.
 You must download and your dataset folder under "data" should be like:

 ~~~
 ISIC_2018